TheAllstar/Animal-Crossing-Clock/README.txt

 "905" is how far the on/off button will be from the left of the screen "599" is how far from the top of the screen the on/off button will be

-ONLY PUT HEX CODES IN THE COLORS.TXT
+You can put your own colors in Colors.txt, as many or as few as you like ONLY PUT HEX CODES IN THOUGH

 THERE ARE TWO SLIDERS